Amiga Original Chip Set: Agnus

 The Agnus chip is in overall control of the entire chipset's operation.
-All operations are synchronised to the position of the video beam.
+All operations are synchronized to the position of the video beam.
 This includes access to the built-in RAM, known as chip RAM because the chipset has access to it.
 Both the central 68000 processor and other members of the chipset have to arbitrate for access to chip RAM via Agnus.
 In computing architecture terms, this is Direct Memory Access (DMA), where Agnus is the DMA Controller (DMAC).

 Agnus has a complex and priority-based memory access policy that attempts to best coordinate requests for memory access among competing resources.
 For example, bitplane data fetches are prioritized over blitter transfers as the immediate display of frame buffer data is considered more important than the processing of memory by the blitter.
 Agnus also attempts to order accesses in such a way so as to overlap CPU bus cycles with DMA cycles.
 As the original 68000 processor in Amigas tended only to access memory on every second available memory cycle, Agnus operates a system where "odd" memory access cycles are allocated first and as needed to time-critical custom chip DMA while any remaining cycles are available to the CPU, thus the CPU does not generally get locked out of memory access and does not appear to slow down.
 However, non-time-critical custom chip access, such as blitter transfers, can use up any spare odd or even cycles and, if the "BLITHOG" (blitter hog) flag is set, Agnus can lock out the even cycles from the CPU in deference to the blitter.

 Agnus's timings are measured in "color clocks" of 280 ns.
 This is equivalent to two low resolution (140 ns) pixels or four high resolution (70 ns) pixels.
 Like Denise, these timings were designed for display on household TVs, and can be synchronized to an external clock source.